 In limited circumstances and in accordance with law, a student’s personal electronic device may be searched by authorized personnel.
 [Policy FNF.]

 Any disciplinary action will be in accordance with the Student Code of Conduct.
-The district is not be responsible for any damaged, lost, or stolen electronic device.
+The district is not responsible for any damaged, lost, or stolen electronic devices.

 Possession and Use of Personal Telecommunications Devices, Including Mobile Telephones